Data Mining Is the Foundation of Predictive Risk Management

 - Safety Promotion Activities' Data Sources (surveys, safety messages).

 You will obviously have some of these data sources, and probably several more that are not listed.
-Each organization is unique and uses different systems based on their size and operational needs.
+Each organization is unique and uses different systems based on its size and operational needs.

 We see a clear correlation between the rise of aviation SMS software and significant drops in aviation accidents – and a primary reason for this is the ability to, with the aid of technology, create extremely sophisticated data mining techniques.